openebs/openebs/k8s/openebs-monitoring/README.md

 **alertmanager.yaml:** This file is for creating deployment and alertmanager service.

-**alertmanager-config.yaml:** This is q configuration file for alertmanager, used to load templates and to set alerts in slack.
+**alertmanager-config.yaml:** This is a configuration file for alertmanager, used to load templates and to set alerts in slack.
 This can be configured to set alerts at various platforms like e-mail, slack and so on.

 **alertmanager-templates.yaml:** This file is used to customize notifications sent to slack.